Droppe/Lu/README.markdown

 2. Install Compass
 3. Install Node
 4. Install the npms in package.json
-5. Start your server with the below:
+5. From the root Lu directory:

 ```
+$compass watch
 $node server.js
 ```